dubinsky/dubinsky/_posts/2009-10-18-creating-executable-jars-with-maven.md

 ### Interoperation with JNA ###

 I heard about some issues in the past, but right now One-Jar and JNA seem to work well together.

+## Comments ##

+**Anonymous** Tuesday, February 08, 2011 1:27:00 AM

+Hi,
+I use hudson build and need to generate a single jar.
+I tried several ways, but cannot find the classpath for the jars as they are nested due to tycho.
+Can you help?

+G